I was 22 when I moved abroad alone for the first time.

 I learned that not everyone loves change, adventure and spontaneity.
 But that I do – I live for it.

-I learned that I am not someone that likes to plan things out to much – I think the beauty of life is letting the unexpected happen and just going along for the ride.
+I learned that I am not someone that likes to plan things out too much; I think the beauty of life is letting the unexpected happen and just going along for the ride.

 When you step outside of your comfort zone and encounter tough situations (which tend to be inevitable when you live abroad), both your strengths and weaknesses will emerge.
 Not only will you get to know yourself better, but you will also grow up much faster and likely evolve into a different person than if you were to have just stayed put in your home country.